Urban League of Greater Chattanooga

-Candy Johnson currently serves as Senior Advisor to the Mayor of Chattanooga, Tennessee where she acts as a member of the Mayor’s senior management, planning and decision team.
-In this role, Johnson also focuses on collaboration, civic engagement and external partnerships to help improve the lives of all residents.
+Candy Johnson currently serves as Chief Executive Officer of the Urban League of Greater Chattanooga.
+Previously, Candy served as Senior Advisor to the Mayor of Chattanooga, Tennessee where she acted as a member of the Mayor’s senior management, planning and decision team.
 Prior to joining the City of Chattanooga in May (2019), Johnson worked as an independent consultant offering strategic consulting services to both public and private organizations in organizational and resource development, diversity and inclusion initiatives, program design, implementation and evaluation.
 Johnson is also an adjunct professor in the University of Tennessee System.

 Johnson’s professional experience includes more than a decade leading in nonprofit, education, political and civic roles.
 Before relocating to Chattanooga in July 2017, Johnson served as the policy director for the Nashville Area Chamber of Commerce where she led the organization’s core education policy initiatives, strategically engaging its members through initiatives such as the longstanding Education Report Card, CEO Champions, Academies of Nashville and Education Committee.
 Her leadership as policy director contributed to successful outcomes at both the state and local levels.